rimshashafique99/Country-Connect-/README.md

 Click the search icon or press Enter.

-The page will display the country's detailed information fetched from the API.
+The page will display the country's flag and detailed information fetched from the API.

 If the country is not found or an error occurs, an appropriate message will be displayed.